 2 This policy is fully consistent with and complements the more general policies for ethical conduct published in the Federal Reserve Administrative Manual (FRAM) section 2-026.1 ("Ethics-Voluntary Guide to Conduct for Senior Officials").
 That section recognizes the overarching principle that senior Federal Reserve officials "have a special responsibility for maintaining the integrity, dignity, and reputation of the System" and "should scrupulously avoid conduct that might in any way tend to embarrass the System or impair the effectiveness of its operations."
-The policy in this document focuses specifically on external communications and is binding on all FOMC participants.
+The policy in this document focusensure that their contacts with members of the public do not provide any profit-making person or organization with a prestige advantage over its competitors.
+They will consider this principle carefully and rigorously in scheduling meetings with anyone who might benefit financially from apparently exclusive contacts with Federal Reserve officials and in considering invitations to speak at meetings that are sponsored by profit-making organizations or that are closed to the public and the media.